There’s no doubt that Kajabi and WordPress are great platforms to showcase your business and digital content.

-Integrations connect third-party apps to your platform and make the system look unified.
+Integrations connect third-party tools to your platform and make the system look unified.

 Both WordPress and Kajabi have a lot of powerful integrations.
 However, there are some that you’ll find on Kajabi and others that only exist in WordPress.

-Some useful Kajabi integrations on Kajabi are Mailchimp, ConvertKit, Google Analytics, and ClickFunnels.
+Some useful Kajabi integrations are Mailchimp, ConvertKit, Google Analytics, and ClickFunnels.

-WordPress offers more integrations by default because it’s a CMS that has the ability to work with more tools than just the course creator plugins.
+WordPress offers more integrations by default because it’s a CMS that can work with more marketing and sales tools than just the course creator plugins.
 The only thing is that you’ll need to pay for them separately to enjoy and utilize them on your site.

 For this category, I can say that they are tied.
-Yes, WordPress has more integration possibilities available, but Kajabi is more convenient.
-You get most of WordPress’s features without dealing with a complicated backend like you would on a WordPress site.
+WordPress has more integration possibilities, but Kajabi is more convenient.
+You get most of the features without dealing with a complicated backend like you would on a WordPress site.